Tajikistan seeks aid as avalanches toll hits 13

 Poverty is widespread in Tajikistan, and the country is prone to natural disasters including avalanches, landslides and earthquakes.

-In neighbouring Afghanistan, more than 100 people were killed this month in avalanches that buried whole villages.
+In neighbouring Afghanistan, more than 100 people were killed this month in avalanches that buried whole villages.—APP